ncatlab/nlab-content/pages/21200.md

 If K is a perfectoid field, then the category of perfectoid K-algebras is equivalent to the category of perfectoid K♭-algebras.
 Hence, we can reduce some problems in mixed char to char p.

-The category of I-almost 0 modules is a Serre subcategory of ModR.
-The "correct" definition of the category of I-almost R-modules is the quotient of the category of R-modules by the category of I-almost 0 modules.
+The category of I-almost 0 modules is a Serre subcategory of Mod R. The "correct" definition of the category of I-almost R-modules is the quotient of the category of R-modules by the category of I-almost 0 modules.